Copyright © 2015 W3C® (MIT, ERCIM, Keio, Beihang), All Rights Reserved. W3C liability, trademark and document use rules apply.

 A list of potential date-time formatting implementations needs to be defined.

-Uniform Resource Identifiers: anyURI
+Uniform Resource Identifiers: anyURI.

-Where the datatype is specified as anyURI
+Where the datatype is specified as anyURI, the

 cell value